dr-leo/PyHyphen/README.txt

 Contributions, comments, bug reports, criticism and praise can be sent to the author.

-The sources of PyHyphen are found in a Subversion repository at
+The sources of PyHyphen are found in a Mercurial repository at

     http://pyhyphen.googlecode.com